raspberrypi/documentation/hardware/raspberrypi/boot_diagnostics.md

 This diagnostics page will also appear if the bootloader is unable to boot from an inserted SD card, or is unable to network boot; for example, if there is no bootable image on the card, or it is defective, or the network boot parameters are incorrect.

-This information screen is displayed only after a reboot caused by a power cycle, not a software instigated reboot.
+Once the diagnostics page is displayed, a reboot is only possible by power cycling the device (i.e. unplug then re-plug the power supply).

 The top line describes the model of Pi and its memory capacity.
 The QR code is a link to the [Downloads Page](https://raspberrypi.org/downloads).